3b/3bgl-shader/README.md

 If that is working, you can open example-shaders.lisp in emacs and edit them and recompile as usual from slime (C-c C-c etc).

+#### Getting names of uniforms/vertex attributes

+In addition to generated GLSL source, `GENERATE-STAGE` returns a list of uniforms as 2nd value, and attributes in 3rd value.
+Both are in form `(lisp-name "glslName" TYPE)` for each entry.
+There isn't currently any dead-code elimination, so listed names may not actually be active in the final shader program.